vippsas/vipps-psp-api/vipps-psp-api.md

 ## URL Validation

-All URLs in Vipps eCommerce API are validated with the [Apache Commons UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).
+All URLs in eCom API are validated with the
+[Apache Commons UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).

 If `isApp` is true, any `pspRedirectUrl` is not validated with Apache Commons UrlValidator,